TrilonIO/aspnetcore-angular-universal/README.md

 VS2017 will automatically install all the neccessary npm & .NET dependencies when you open the project.

 Simply push F5 to start debugging !

+**Docker-Support**: Change the startup project to docker-compose and press F5

 **Note**: If you get any errors after this such as `module not found: boot.server` (or similar), open up command line and run `npm run build:dev` to make sure all the assets have been properly built by Webpack.